PJayB/HTTP/README.md

 HTTP
 ====

 This is a library I wrote recently for interpreting HTML requests from browsers and constructing responses.
+If you use this, please credit me accordingly.

 Features: